JaredTMurray/stock-analysis/README.md

 A for loop was created to output the “Ticker,” “Total Daily Volume,” and “Return” columns in the spreadsheet.

 Finally, two images were created for the stock analysis outputs for 2017 and 2018.
-For a detailed analysis of all work please see the [VBA_Challenge.xlsm](.
+For a detailed analysis of all work please see the [VBA_Challenge.xlsm](https://github.com/JaredTMurray/stock-analysis/blob/main/VBA_Challenge.xlsm).

 Written Analysis of Results
 Overview of Project: